Press Releases

-Sydney, Feb 13, 2009 (ABN Newswire) - Asian markets fell yesterday as investors remained sceptical and worried the deteriorating economy would not receive immediate help from the US stimulus plan.
+Sydney, Feb 13, 2009 AEST (ABN Newswire) - Asian markets fell yesterday as investors remained sceptical and worried the deteriorating economy would not receive immediate help from the US stimulus plan.
 Tokyo stocks dropped 3%, led mostly by banks and exporters, as trading resumed after a holiday.
 Hong Kong's Hang Seng Index fell 2.3%, while Shanghai Composite lost 0.6%.
 The major indexes in Asia are likely to remain on a downward trend today.

 Asia Economy Watch